Data Dictatorships and the Fall of Liberal Democracy: A Global System Ruled by Whoever Controls Data

 This is exactly why liberal democracy is doomed.
 They’re playing smoking mirrors and redirecting our attention to the wrong debates and hacking our emotional selves, while we lose something that took us a long and hard slog to have: Democratic power.

-In the following paragraphs I’m going to attempt to explain, thoroughly, the scenario in which we’re living, when and how modern dictatorships might enter the scene, and why today politics is about the struggle of controlling the flows of data.
+In the following paragraphs I’m going to attempt to explain, thoroughly, the scenario in which we’re living, when and how data dictatorships might enter the scene, and why today politics is about the struggle of controlling the flows of data.

 Nationalism Vs. Fascism.